HilscherAutomation/netPI-desktop-hdmi/README.md

 Made for [netPI](https://www.netiot.com/netpi/), the Raspberry Pi 3B Architecture based industrial suited Open Edge Connectivity Ecosystem

-### Debian with X.org display server, desktop Xfce, VNC and ALSA audio
+### Container features

-The image provided hereunder deploys a container with installed Debian, display server, desktop environment and ssh server.
+The image provided hereunder deploys a container with installed Debian, display server, desktop environment, virtual network computing, remote desktop software and ssh server.

-Base of this image builds [debian](https://www.balena.io/docs/reference/base-images/base-images/) with installed display server [X.org](https://en.wikipedia.org/wiki/X.Org_Server) enabling the device's HDMI port plus the desktop environment [Xfce](https://www.xfce.org/?lang=en) turning the device in a desktop computer with mouse and keyboard support.
-Additonally it embeds the [ALSA](https://wiki.debian.org/ALSA) Audio Sound package for sending the sound across HDMI.
-Also the [x11vnc](https://en.wikipedia.org/wiki/X11vnc) server is installed to access to the desktop screen from remote via VNC clients.
+Base of this image builds [debian](https://www.balena.io/docs/reference/base-images/base-images/) with installed HDMI display server [X.org](https://en.wikipedia.org/wiki/X.Org_Server) and a desktop environment [Xfce](https://www.xfce.org/?lang=en) turning the device in a desktop PC.
+The [ALSA](https://wiki.debian.org/ALSA) audio sound package outputs on HDMI.
+The [REALVNC](https://www.realvnc.com/) server enables the access from remote via VNC clients, while the [AnyDesk](https://anydesk.com/) server the access over the internet.

-#### Container prerequisites
+#### Container setup

+##### Port mapping, network mode

+The container needs to run in `host` network mode.

+Using this mode makes port mapping unnecessary since all the used container ports (like 22) are exposed to the host automatically.

 ##### Host devices

-The following host devices need to be exposed to the container
+The secured netPI Docker requires adding ALL needed devices manually (even in privileged mode).
+The following host devices need to be added to the container

 * **for HDMI support** the devices `/dev/tty0`,`/dev/tty2`,`/dev/fb0`
 * **for mouse and keyboard support** the device `/dev/input`